Transcendence (2014 film): Plot

 After visiting Evelyn and the underground facility Will has built, and seeing the capabilities of the hybrids Will has created, FBI agent Donald Buchanan and government scientist Joseph Tagger become suspicious of Will's motives and plan to stop the sentient entity from spreading, with help from the government and R.I.F.T.
 As Will has already spread his influence to all the networked computer technology in the world, Max and R.I.F.T. develop a computer virus with the purpose of deleting Will's source code, destroying him.
-Evelyn plans to upload the virus by infecting herself and then having Will upload her consciousness.
+Evelyn, now working with the FBI and R.I.F.T., plans to upload the virus by infecting herself and then having Will upload her consciousness.
 A side effect of the virus would be the destruction of technological civilization.
 This would also disable the nano-particles, which have spread in the water, through the wind and have already started to eradicate pollution, disease, and human mortality.

-When Evelyn goes back to the research center, she is stunned to see Will in a newly created organic body identical to his old one.
+When Evelyn goes back to the research center, she is stunned to see Will in a newly bioprinted organic body identical to his old one.
 Will welcomes her but is instantly aware that she is carrying the virus and intends to destroy him.
 The FBI and the members of R.I.F.T. attack the base with artillery, destroying much of its power supply and fatally wounding Evelyn.
 When Bree threatens to kill Max unless Will uploads the virus, Will explains that he has only enough power either to heal Evelyn's physical body or upload the virus.
-Evelyn tells Will that Max should not die because of what they've done, so Will uploads the virus to save Max.
+Evelyn tells Will that Max should not die because of what they have done, so Will uploads the virus to save Max.
 As Will dies, he explains to Evelyn that he did what he did for her, as she had pursued science to repair the damage humans had done to the ecosystems.
 In their last moment, he tells Evelyn to think about their garden.
 The virus kills both Will and Evelyn, and a global technology collapse and blackout ensues.

 Three years later, in Will and Evelyn's garden at their old home in Berkeley, Max notices that their sunflowers are the only blooming plants.
 Upon closer examination, he notices that a drop of water falling from a sunflower petal instantly cleanses a puddle of oil — and realizes that the Faraday cage around the garden has protected a sample of Will's sentient nano-particles.